Whether prices have surpassed the price drop or not, individuals are certainly feeling the pain.

 In Stevens's case the bank will not sign a waiver to allow the Ohio policeman to stay in his home.
 Newbery says the bank will actually net less money than the $28,883 because it will now face additional charges to evict Stevens plus once Stevens is out the bank will have to pay to secure the property and still likely face theft and vandalism.

 The home went to a sheriff's auction on Friday, January 7 and there were no takers.
 So the bank got the home.
 A confirmation hearing is scheduled within two weeks and Stevens could be evicted within five weeks.
-AHP is still
+AHP is still Find Local Homes for Sale Browse through photos of millions of home listings on AOL Real Estate See Homes for Sale Search Foreclosures for Sale working with Stevens and hoping to save his home with legal help.
+There are some legal questions regarding chain of title that could enable AHP to negotiate a settlement and help Stevens keep his home of 14 years where he lives with his two daughters and granddaughter.

 Do other experts agree that the housing crisis has reached Great Depression proportions?
 For economist Robert Shiller, it's old news.
 He said that would happen back in 2008, but others think the housing markets are too different to make an apples to apples comparison.